takinsolutions/Arches-V7.4.1-/README.md

 <h1>Arches V7.4.1</h1>

 <p align="justify">
-Welcome to the Arches V7.4.1 installation guide!
+Welcome to the Arches V7.4.1 installation guide!<br>

 <div>
 This guide provides comprehensive instructions for setting up the Arches ontological database on an AWS EC2 instance.
 Arches is a powerful web-based database platform designed for creating and managing archives and information.
 This file's sole purpose is to help end users install the latest version of the ontological database called Arches.
-</div> <br> For a more detailed explanation of the installation process, please review the document below.
+</div><br>For a more detailed explanation of the installation process, please review the document below.
 </br>

 </p>

 ## Table of Contents